 The alcohol can come from drinking alcoholic beverages.
-It can come from medicines.
+It can come from meds.
 Or it can come from that produced naturally in the body.

 However, they’re all the same to a breathalyzer and in the eyes of the law.

 Always be sure to drink alcohol carefully when taking meds.
 Read their labels and follow them.

 Here are tips for keeping your BAC legal.

 - Stick with standard drink sizes.
 Each has the same amount of pure alcohol.
 So it’s easier to keep track of your intake of pure alcohol that way.

 - Munch while drinking.